Home » Water Quality » Contaminants » 7 Reasons for Yellow Toilet Water & Effective Solutions

 Stagnant water in toilet bowlRegularly flush your toilet

-Water softener salt leaving residue in waterChange your water softener salt, OR get a salt-free water softener (We recommend Springwell salt-free water softener) OR Check water softener resin beads
+Water softener salt leaving residue in waterChange your water softener salt, OR get a salt-free water softener (We recommend Springwell salt-free water softener) OR Check the water softener resin beads

 Why Is My Toilet Water Yellow?